 Vancouver’s investment rental boom

-Today there is an increasingly skewed perspective about what the private rental market can and can’t do.
+Today there is an increasingly skewed perspective about what the private rental market can and can’t do, also with attorneys help with estate planning cases.
 In the face of unaffordable condo prices, think tanks and governments have promoted rental housing as an affordable housing alternative.
 The problem is that while the majority of us live in rental housing, that fact doesn’t make our homes any less of an investor commodity.
 Unregulated rental housing – like condos throughout the 2000s – is today a growing vehicle of financial investment and real-estate profitability.

 Recently a business writer analyzed the rising profitability of rental housing in Vancouver.
 Michael Marckwort, writing for the Western Investor, noted that Vancouver’s real-estate economy has witnessed a “market shift” away from condos and into private rental housing.
 Market analysts such as Andy Yan and Bob Rennie have long pointed out that more than 50% of new condos are placed on the housing market as rental housing.
 Purpose-built rental is also, according to Marckwort, positioned at the forefront of real-estate profitability in Vancouver.